-There was a continuous dialogue with RKKP secretariat during preparation of the guidelines.
+There was a continuous dialogue with SundK secretariat (former RKKP) during preparation of the guidelines.
 Feedback from secretariat was included and the guideline was modified accordingly.
-Members from DSG representing both oncologists and orthopedic surgeons in the 2 national sarcoma centers received and commented the first draft of the guidelines and their comments were incorporated in the final version.
+Members from DSG representing both oncologists and orthopaedic surgeons in the 2 national sarcoma centres received and commented the first draft of the guidelines and their comments were incorporated in the final version.